-The entry form should set out why the candidate should be considered a "rising star".
+The entry form should set out the candidate's qualities.
 This should include a statement by the entrant on what he/she has achieved, testimonies from senior professionals (not necessarily just from the entering station), video evidence of any skills mentioned in the citation.
 If the candidate has been on a CIRCOM Regional training course, it would help the judges if this could be mentioned.

-The judgement will be taken on a mixture of video, text and other information.
+Judgement will be made on a mixture of video, text and other information.
 In particular, the judges reserve the right to ask for further information from any candidate or from those who know the candidate.